fstetler/CurrencyConverter/CurrencyConverterProject/README_INSTRUCTIONS.txt

 Epilogue:
 If I had more time I would have made tests, and mocked away the database and tested the service layer.
 I also would have dealt with what happens when the api isnt reachable, so it would give a error code 500.
 I would have made it so it returned a more reasonable code and a message telling us that the api was shut down or something similar.
+Also that now its currently (probably) sensitive for changes around exaclty 16:15, new api might release 16:16 but data changes in code at 16:15.
+Make it more robust would be preferable.